heardk/heardk.github.io/_posts/2017-03-21-Sitecore-Commerce-Plugin.md

 slug: sitecore-commerce-plugin-sample
 categories: [Ecommerce, Code, Sitecore Commerce]
 description: 'A simple plugin sample for Sitecore Commerce 8.2.1'
+excerpt: The latest version of Sitecore Commerce was released back in January, with version 8.2.1.
+An update to that release is expected soon, but I thought I'd discuss some of the new capability around the plugin architecture.
 ---

+{% tldr I made a simple plugin for Sitecore Commerce 8.2.1.
+The source code is available on [Github](https://github.com/heardk/commerce-plugins/tree/master/Commerce.Plugin.Shared.Cart) %}

 The latest version of Sitecore Commerce was released back in January, with version 8.2.1.
 An update to that release is expected soon, but I thought I'd discuss some of the new capability around the plugin architecture.

-{% tldr I made a simple plugin for Sitecore Commerce 8.2.1.
-The source code is available on [Github](https://github.com/heardk/commerce-plugins/tree/master/Commerce.Plugin.Shared.Cart) %}

 We wanted to make the process of adding your own custom business logic as easy as possible.
 Obviously, this is something that a developer is often required to do in an implementation.
 No solution is perfect out of the box.